SachinMaharana/ceph-ansible-custom/README.md

 # Documentation

-Please refer the following repo to create a VM's for ceph-cluster creation in AWS.
+Please refer the following repo to create VM's for ceph-cluster creation in AWS.
 As this is for testing and learning creation of ceph cluster, this setup shouldn't be used for prodcution purpose.

 ```
 https://github.com/SachinMaharana/ceph-cluster-vms